pact-foundation/docs.pact.io/website/blog/2023-02-16-pact-open-source-update-feb-2023.md

 - <https://github.com/pact-foundation/pact-go/pull/262>

+## Community Posts

+- Barry Irvine from GoCity, wrote a great post about Pact contract testing in Android. you can read it [here](https://medium.com/go-city/pact-contract-testing-in-android-ff7e996d0910)

 ## Getting involved with Pact

 We have <3 for all our contributors and maintainers – we have reached the heights of today because of the hours and work many people have put into the Pact ecosystem.